PirateNetwork/pirate_black_website/README.md

 ## UPDATE 24/09/2018:

 - PIRATE is now secured using dPoW, by only allowing the 64 Komodo Notary Nodes to do the t-transactions needed to secure the PIRATE blockchain.
-- PIRATE's halving has been quintupled: instead of every 77777 blocks, PIRATE now halves every 388885 blocks.
+- PIRATE's halving has been quintupled: instead of every 77777 blocks, PIRATE now halves every 388885 blocks (chain start parameter remains the same).

 Update of komodod is required!
 See below.